 What brought you to study Ecology and Biology?

-I’ve always been very interested in ecosystems and animals.
-When I started my Master’s, I liked primates, such as monkeys and chimpanzees… and then I found out that there are so many more fascinating animals, and among them, I’ve fallen for the ants field.
+Ecosystems and animals have always interested me.
+When I started my Master’s, I liked primates, such as monkeys and chimpanzees… and then I found out that there are so many more fascinating animals; among them, I’ve fallen for the ants’ field.

 Why ants?

-Ants are crucial for ecosystems; to understand how they work and maintain their balance, you need to study ants.
+Ants are crucial for ecosystems; you need to study ants to understand how they work and maintain their balance.

 Why are you so passionate about them?

-Just thinking how many they are compared to us makes you wonder what our place is on this planet.
-Some studies say that 15% to 25% of total animal terrestrial biomass is basically made of ants.
-So if you put together all sorts of animals, you can imagine about 20% of them would be ants.
-It is a really small creature, and yet they are so highly abundant!
+How many they are compared to us makes you wonder what our place is on this planet.
+Some studies say that 15% to 25% of total animal terrestrial biomass is made of ants.
+So if you put together all sorts of animals, you can imagine about 20% would be ants.
+It is a tiny creature, yet they are so highly abundant!
 It is very appealing.

 Dave Goulson was one of your teachers, and in a recent interview with TiME, he made us think about this idea of an alien looking at our planet and defining it as the “planet of the insects.”
 How threatened are insects in our world?